Aluminum Fishing Oxygen Regulator Failure, Galvanic Corrosion

 GOOGLE “DIFFERENCE BETWEEN ELECTROLYSIS AND GALVANIC CORROSION” – https://www.boataccessoriesaustralia.com.au/blog/our-blog/difference-between-electrolysis-and-galvanic-corro/

-All aluminum body click-style oxygen regulators with brass cores, adjustable flow rates calibrated in liters per minute flow (lpm) and fractions of liters per minute flow rates (0.03 – 1/32 lpm) often malfunction and fail because of Galvanic Corrosion when exposed to marine environments (salty water, salty ambient air and all livewell supplements that contain salt, electrolytes).
+All aluminum click-style adjustable dose oxygen regulator bodies have brass cores, adjustable doses calibrated in calibrated in liters per minute are prone to malfunction and fail because of Galvanic Corrosion when exposed to Marine environments (salty water, salty ambient air and all livewell supplements that contain electrolytes).

 Fishing oxygen regulators that are made for marine environments have solid brass bodies.
-They are plated with pure nickel, not nickel/chrome alloy plating.
-They contain no Zinc internal components.
+They are plated with pure nickel (not nickel/chrome alloy plating that is not shiny like a chrome car bumper).
 Pure nickel plating will tarnish like an old Buffalo Nickel.
 Nickel/chrome alloy plating has a mirror finish, shiny like a new chrome car bumper.
-All nickel/chrome plated alloy oxygen regulator plating is very prone to galvanic corrosion when exposed to marine environments and livewell supplements containing electrolytes (salt).
+Oxygen regulators that have a nickel/chrome alloy plating are often advertises as pure” Nickle” plating.
+These oxygen regulators ARE NOT MADE FOR THE MARINE ENVIRONMENT.
+They are made for no salt exposure climate-controlled hospitals, clinics, relative clean medical environments.
+Fishing oxygen regulators made for marine environments do not have zinc internal components or zinc alloy.
+All nickel/chrome plated alloy oxygen regulator plating is very prone to Galvanic Corrosion when exposed to Marine environments and livewell supplements containing electrolytes (salt).

 What does Galvanic Corrosion look like?
-When Galvanic Corrosion (white power substance) becomes visible on aluminum oxygen regulators externally, the corrosive process is also well established externally as well as internally and metal damage and pitting has begun.
+When Galvanic Corrosion (white powerery substance) becomes visible on aluminum oxygen regulators externally, the corrosive process is well established externally as well as internally and metal damage and pitting has begun.
 The flow control adjustment knob seizes, becomes inoperable (fixed) and aluminum metal pitting is actively rendering aluminum oxygen regulator unsafe to use.
+Outlet gas flow may be occluded.
+The high-pressure relief device inside the regulator may activate.

-Corrosion damage is predictable and should be expected to with click-style aluminum alloy regulators when used in Marine environments, coastal bays, coastal estuaries as well as freshwater fishing environments.
-Corrosion should also be expected and is predictable with brass body oxygen regulators that are plated with a chrome-nickel alloy when used in fishing environments.
+Corrosion damage is predictable and should be expected with these O2 regulators when used in Marine environments, coastal bays, coastal estuaries.
+Corrosion should also be expected and is predictable with brass body oxygen regulators that are plated with a chrome alloy when used in these fishing environments.

 What is Galvanic Corrosion? – Understanding the Metallurgy Science https://en.wikipedia.org/wiki/Galvanic_corrosion

-Galvanic Corrosion is an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another metal (i.e. metal alloys), in the presence of an electrolyte (salt). *** The presence of an electrolyte (salt, sodium) and an electrical conducting path between the metals in the alloys are essential for galvanic corrosion to occur.
+Galvanic Corrosion is an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another metal (i.e. metal alloys), in the presence of an electrolyte (salt). *** The presence of an electrolyte (NaCL, KCl) and an electrical conducting path between the metals in the alloys are essential for Galvanic Corrosion to occur.

 The electrolyte (sodium chloride, NaCl, salt) provides a means for ion migration whereby ions move to prevent charge build-up that would otherwise stop the Galvanic Corrosion reaction.